Consider certain best practices for configuring the network resources for vMotion on an ESXi host.

 - On a vSphere Distributed Switch 5.1 and later, use vSphere Network I/O Control shares to guarantee bandwidth to outgoing vMotion traffic.
 Defining shares also prevents from contention as a result from excessive vMotion or other traffic.

-- Use traffic shaping in egress direction on the vMotion port group on the destination host to avoid saturation of the physical NIC link as a result of intense incoming vMotion traffic.
+- To avoid saturation of the physical NIC link as a result of intense incoming vMotion traffic, use traffic shaping in egress direction on the vMotion port group on the destination host.
 By using traffic shaping you can limit the average and peak bandwidth available to vMotion traffic, and reserve resources for other traffic types.

 - Provision at least one additional physical NIC as a failover NIC.